 AEs that begin or worsen after informed consent should be recorded on the AE form in the eCRF.
-Conditions that were already present at the time of informed consent should be recorded on the Medical History form in the eCRF.
 Monitoring for the occurrence of new AEs should be continued for at least 90 days after the last dose of study drug.

 AEs (including laboratory abnormalities that constitute AEs) should be described using a diagnosis whenever possible rather than by individual underlying signs and symptoms.